Miserlou/django-easy-split/README.md

 def conversion_page(request):

-    # Record the converstion
     GoalRecord.record("my_experiment_name", WebUser(request))
     return render_to_response('success.html', {}, context_instance=RequestContext(request))
 ```

-And that's it!
+And that's it! **django-easy-split** is smart enough to create your Goal obejcts for you.

 ## Origins